Course Number and Title: CMT 246 Internship Work Experience

-- Compare and contrast typical activities performed by the designer and builder during the construction phase.
+- Describe typical activities performed during the construction phase.

 - On a monthly basis, examine the files of a completed project to determine workload requirements.

-- Inspect documents from a completed project that has sustainable elements; determine the construction phase office responsibilities of the project team.
+- Inspect documents from a completed project; determine the construction phase office responsibilities of the project team.

 - Evaluate the means and methods used in the field to fulfill contract documents.